aswinfrancis91/AswinsIntelligence-AI/README.md

 - **C# 13.0**: Uses the latest C# language features
 - **Semantic Kernel**: For structured AI interactions
 - **OpenAI SDK**: For direct API interactions with OpenAI services
+- **.NET Aspire**: For service orchestration, observability, and resilience
 - **Scalar**: For API documentation and reference
 - **React**: Frontend application with chat interface